 The last navigation screen, and one we think is particularly clever, is the Characters screen.
 As any parent can tell you, kids attach themselves to characters.
 Be it The Cat in the Hat, Dora the Explorer, or just a general love of dinosaurs, kids develop specific tastes.

-The entire user experience is completely silo’ed and at no point can the child get out of the FreeTime garden and into the rest of the Kindle.
+The entire user experience is completely siloed, and at no point can the child get out of the FreeTime garden and into the rest of the device.
 Pressing the home button always takes them back to the original kid-friendly media carousel.
 Searching using the quick-find feature only searches the available kid-friendly content.
 If they swipe down the top-screen navigation bar like so:

 The only setting they can adjust is the screen brightness.
-Everything else: Parent Settings, Settings, and exiting FreeTime, requires a parental password.
+Everything else: Settings, Wi-Fi, Bluetooth, Storage, and exiting FreeTime, requires a parental password.

-As of right now, and for the foreseeable future, FreeTime is the most comprehensive parental-controls option available in the tablet market.
+As of right now, and for the foreseeable future, FreeTime is the most comprehensive parental controls option available in the tablet market.
 It locks the tablet down tight, it customizes the interface, and with the addition of FreeTime Unlimited, it delivers thousands upon thousands of kid-friendly books, movies, television shows, and apps, all organized in an easy to search and navigate system.
 If you’re curious about FreeTime Unlimited, there’s an option within FreeTime to give it a try for one month before having to cough up a few bucks a month.